Why Do You Need a Web Copywriter?

 Good copy does the same.
 It throws its arm around the reader and says, “I get it.
 Here’s what we’re going to do.”

 Forget the nuts and bolts of your service for a minute.
 Too many companies’ websites are bogged down in the kind of detail few customers really care about.
 That’s not to say details aren’t important.
-Of course they are.
+They are.
 But you have to choose the right ones.
 And it’s usually best not to lead with them.

 How Do You Make Their Lives Better?